-There are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+There appear not to be "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required]

-- ☑ Waters subject to the ebb and flow of the tide. - ☑ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The Kenai River is a navigable water of the U.S., subject to the ebb and flow of the tide, and susceptible for use to transport interstate and foreign commerce.
+☐ Waters subject to the ebb and flow of the

+☐ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: N/A